Kayhanmohseni/Job-Market-Exploratory-Data-Analysis/README.md

 ### Data Cleaning

 In the initial data preparation phase, I performed the following tasks:

-1. Cleaned layoffs data in SQL
+1. Removed all duplicates
-2. dada
+2. Standardized data
+3. Fixed null/blank values
+4. Remove Unnecessary Columns/Rows

 ### Exploratory Data Analysis

-EDA involved exploring layoff data to answer key questions below:
+EDA involved exploring layoff data from 2020-2023 to answer key questions below:

-- dwswd
-- ddasd
-- dsda
+- What was the maximum amount of layoffs in a day?
+- Which companies no longer exist/went under?
+- Which company had the most layoffs?
+- Which industry had the most layoffs?
+- Which country had the most layoffs?
+- What year had the most layoffs?
+- Which stage had the most layoffs?
+- What year and month had the most layoffs?
+- What were the top 5 companies with the most layoffs each year?

 ### Data Analysis